 - Your income: Of course, you need to look at the minimum income requirement on the card before you apply.
 Make sure that you have all of the necessary documents to prove your annual income before you apply.

 - Your ability to repay: Applying for a credit card you can’t afford is not a great idea.
 Think about how much you want to pay in annual fees, and if you think you might carry a balance, choose a card with a low purchase rate.

 If you don’t meet the minimum income requirement, you may still have alternative options.
 You may be able to pool your earnings with your partner, to then apply for a credit card in joint names.
 Take note, not all providers allow for this.
 They may require an application from the primary cardholder (who meets all eligibility requirements), and then an additional cardholder can be added to the account.

 Choosing a credit card can take time.
 No matter what type of credit card you want, you need to know what to look for – as well as what you need from your card.
 First up, consider your individual circumstances.
 What do you need a credit card for?
 How often will you use it?
 Will you be able to clear the balance month-to-month?

 This should help you narrow your search.
-If you want to keep a credit card for emergencies, one with no annual fee may be a good option.
+If you want to keep a credit card for emergencies, one with no annual fee could be a good option.
 If you will clear the balance each month, you may consider a card with perks and rewards.
 If you want to save on interest and think you may carry a balance, a low rate card could be the best option for you.

 Now you know what you need, take a look to see what’s on offer.
-Use CreditCard.com.au to check out the range of cards within the category you’re interested in.
+Use CreditCard.com.au to check out the range of cards within the category you're interested in.
 Look for extras such as features and rewards, but if you want a low fee or low rate card, bear in mind features on these cards are usually basic.
 Take into account, annual fees, interest and credit limits.
-Now, it’s time to apply.